Quansight-Labs/free-threaded-compatibility/docs/ci.md

 [`Py_mod_gil`](https://docs.python.org/3/c-api/module.html#c.Py_mod_gil) and all
 of your runtime test dependencies do the same.
-See [the porting guide](porting.md) for more information about declaring support for free-threaded python in your extension.
+See [the porting guide](porting.md) for more information about declaring support for free-threaded Python in your extension.

 !!! info